-It's not all about rent income.
 Many residents will pay for extra services that will save time, money, and the planet.
 Today I will share ideas for how to add value to your multifamily or other investment property.

 Savvy investors look for ways to add value to their properties by delivering more value to their residents.
 Are you?
 If not, you could end up losing over time as expenses continue to climb, competition heats up, and vacancies increase.

 Reevaluate Current Revenue Streams For Multifamily Properties

 First, take a look at your existing revenue streams.
 Are you getting the most out of them?

 Conduct a rent survey or ask your broker for rent comps to see how your rents compare to your competitors.
 Deliver great value and charge fair market rent.

 Reassess Fees & Deposits

 When was the last time you compared your deposit & fee schedule to other properties?
 Do you know the actual costs associated with related items?

 Don’t underestimate the value of time-saving appliances and creature comforts.
 Many renters won’t even consider renting an apartment without a dishwasher or washer and dryer in the unit.
 And most apartments have the space to accommodate an air conditioning unit.
 If space allows, the investment is well worth the extra potential rent.
 Even upgrading older appliances can increase the attractiveness of a property.

 Some properties are still charging the same for laundry that I was paying back in college in the ‘90s.
 Laundry prices need to be enough to cover your cost of the equipment, maintenance, and utility usage.
 And some properties don’t have enough machines to cover the number of residents in the building.
 This will leave residents using another service such as a laundromat or cleaning delivery.
 If you don’t want to deal with managing your on-site laundry, consider outsourcing to a third-party.